Drew Houston: Early life

 Houston was born in Acton, Massachusetts, in 1983.
 He attended Acton-Boxborough Regional High School in the 1990s.
 He later graduated with a degree in computer science from the Massachusetts Institute of Technology (MIT), where he was a member of the Phi Delta Theta fraternity.
 It was there that he met Arash Ferdowsi who would later go on to be co-founder and CTO of Dropbox.
 During his time in college, Houston also co-founded a SAT prep company.

 Career

 Houston and Ferdowsi co-founded Dropbox in 2007.
 Houston currently is CEO and 25% owner of Dropbox.

-In February 2020, Houston joined the board of directors of Facebook, replacing Netflix CEO Reed Hastings, who left in May 2019.
+In February 2020, Houston joined the board of directors of Meta Platforms, replacing Netflix CEO Reed Hastings, who left in May 2019.

+In May 2026, it was announced that Houston will step down as CEO of Dropbox to become the company's executive chairman.
+He will serve as co-CEO with Ashraf Alkarmi for a period before transitioning to the new role.

 Reputation

 In 2008, Houston was named one of the "most promising players aged 30 and under" by Business Week, and Dropbox has been touted as Y Combinator's most successful investment to date.
 Houston was also named among the top 30 under-30 entrepreneurs by Inc., and Dropbox has been called one of the 20 best startups of Silicon Valley.
 In 2013, MIT invited Houston to serve as speaker at its annual commencement ceremonies.